GRMarian/ISSA-LaneDetection/README.md

 #Automotive software engineering

-Lane detection project using openCV in python
+Lane detection project using OpenCV in python

 As a bonus i made the lines to change color for errors or noise and the program can work for all frames dimension